 Many have had the emotions in the first quote on a long bus ride but wouldn’t write them down.
 We’d certainly like to express the sentiments in the second quote – whether we felt them or not.

 It is in Mendoza, Argentina that young Jedi Roosh turns in the Dark Vader pickup artist.
-Sitting on bench he is overwhelmed by the beauty of Argentine womenpassing by.
-Up until this point Roosh has failed to get laid, but here he might make up for that.
+Sitting on a bench, he is overwhelmed by the beauty of Argentine women passing by.
+Up until this point Roosh has failed to get laid, but here he hopes to make up for that.
 He and his crew of hostel friends hit the clubs hunting.
 But Argentine culture has some surprises in store for Roosh.
-He finds that he’ll get into conversations with girls and they’ll show great interest in him only to disappear if he takes a toilet break.
+He gets into conversations with girls and they’ll show great interest in him only to disappear if he takes a toilet break.
 They’ll touch him on the forearm, a real sign of interest in the USA, but again just disappear.
 They are toying with him and he is offended.
 When he gets close and goes for the kiss he finds another hurdle as girls turn their heads at the last moment.
 Why does it have to be this way?
 Roosh is very upset.
 He is discovering what many have about the Argentine social scene: it promises a lot to the outsider but delivers little.
 Here are beautiful girls who draw you in, but it is only their endless need for attention that motivates them, they are not interested in you at all.
 Argentines of the class that the beautiful girls of Mendoza come from are actually quite cliquey and conservative – and arrogant to boot.
-Wanting something from them will damage your self esteem, and this is a tipping point for the bold and cold yet sensitive Roosh.
+Wanting something from them will damage your self-esteem, and this is a tipping point for the bold and cold, yet sensitive, Roosh.

 “I was so mad I wanted to throw my drink into the crowd.
 I wanted it to smash on some girl’s head and I wanted her to bleed and cry.
 How much worse would I feel if I bought them another drink!
 God I was so stupid.
 Every night these girls disrespected me and played me like a cheap toy, and I kept going back for more.
 I leaned against a column, stewing in anger.”

-There is an explanation for the Argentine woman’s behaviour and that would be Argentinian men.
+There is an explanation for the Argentine women’s behaviour and that would be Argentinian men.
 The men are aggressive in trying to pick up, in a way that in America may be considered harassment.
-I recently talked to a kiwi woman traumatised by travelling in Argentina saying that the Argentine men were touching her all the time.
+I recently talked to a Kiwi woman traumatised by travelling in Argentina saying that the Argentine men touched her all the time.
 So the women have natural defences against the men chatting them up – they can calm them by showing interest – but then disappear at the first opportunity.
 Often they are actually interested in the conversation with gringos, Argentines are quite intellectual if not particularly broad in their outlook.
-Roosh when talking about neighbouring (and in some ways similar) Chile sees the situation as chicken and egg: what came first the hard-to-get women or the aggressive men?
-In English speaking countries it’s not easy to get into conversation with an unknown woman at a bar – it’s often seen as creepy in New Zealand – but if you do hit it off with someone, it can very often lead to something physical.
+Roosh sees the situation as chicken and egg: what came first the hard-to-get women or the aggressive men?
+In English-speaking countries it’s not easy to get into conversation with an unknown woman at a bar – it’s often seen as creepy to try in New Zealand – but if you do hit it off with someone, it can very often lead to something physical.
 Would you rather go out and talk to beautiful women but get no action?
-Or go out talk to nobody new – apart from once in a blue moon?
+Or go out and talk to nobody new – apart from once in a blue moon?
 After a lot of suffering, Roosh gets the low down on the behaviour of the girls from a local:

 “The first: “There hasn’t been a sexual revolution in Argentina.”
 The second: “Girls have been trained that they aren’t worth anything if they are easy.”
 That would explain their unrevealing dress, lack of sexual suggestive dancing, and maddening head turns.
 His information helped me connect the dots, but the boat had already sailed.”

-Just on a (probably unnecessary) personal note I experienced the scene in Mendoza in 2004 and 2005, several years before Roosh’s trip.
-I remember the exhausting schedule of going out at 2am that is the norm there – Roosh and his buddies start drinking at 9pm, giving them a full 5 hours before time to go out – I started at 6, the time I would start drinking in NZ or Asia, and this often had me too intoxicated to hit the clubs – which I was never much a fan of anyway.
+Just on a (probably unnecessary) personal note, I experienced the scene in Mendoza in 2004 and 2005, several years before Roosh’s trip.
+I remember the exhausting schedule of going out at 2 am that is the norm there.
+Roosh and his buddies start drinking at 9 pm, giving them a full 5 hours before time to go out.
+I started at 6, the time I would start drinking in NZ or Asia, and this often had me too intoxicated to hit the clubs – that I was never much a fan of anyway.
 Another feature of Roosh’s trip is the deterioration of his health both physical and mental, and this punishing nightlife schedule hardly helped.
 His guts give him a lot of trouble.
 He realises some of his other health worries are in his head but can’t help it.
 Sigmund Freud may have enjoyed psychoanalysing Roosh, a man with hypochondriac neurosis stemming from frustrated sexual desires.
 He is the sort of person who needs a project otherwise his racing mind starts attacking: